-Canvas is a cloud-based learning management system (LMS) that makes it easy for instructors to manage digital materials distribution, assignments and course calendar, communications, grading, and other aspects of instruction for their courses.
+Canvas is a learning management system (LMS) that makes it easy for instructors to manage digital materials distribution, assignments and course calendar, communications, grading, and other aspects of instruction for their courses.
 This service is available at no cost and is supported for use by all faculty and instructors at Cornell University.
-Cornell University will complete the transition from Blackboard to Canvas in the Spring semester of 2020.

 - Centralized assessment and grading (e.g. creating and grading online quizzes, portfolios, assignments using Canvas Gradebook tools)

 - Personalization of student learning experience (e.g. using a variety of features to control the release of the content assigned to sections, groups, and individual students, availability of a student-specific course calendar, and ability to extend Canvas functionality via third-party applications)

 - Engaging students in collaborative learning activities aligned with your course learning objectives (e.g. incorporate online discussions, student collaboration tools, or peer review assignments)

 Canvas can be used by faculty, professional staff, and Cornell students for official classes as well as in support of academic pursuits.
 This includes:

 - Courses officially offered at Cornell for a Cornell audience

 - Academic support courses intended for Cornell faculty, staff, and students